 Mr. Busch sought clarification on whether the standard was truly about standardizing the communication of the rate rather than the rate calculation itself.
 Ms. Hogge confirmed that the standard was focused on the implementation guidelines for communicating mileage-based rates through EDI, not on altering how pipelines calculate rates.

 Mr. Dibble asked what was the missing data elements on the current EDI invoices.
 Mr. McCord explained that the missing elements were mileage, the unit of measurement (miles or kilometers), and whether the charge was calculated daily or monthly.
-Mr. Dibble then asked who adoption would impact pipelines that do not use mileage-based rates.
+Mr. Dibble then asked how adoption would impact pipelines that do not use mileage-based rates.
 Mr. McCord responded that the implementation was designed to be optional for pipelines, meaning they would not be required to make changes unless they chose to adopt the standard.

 Ms. Hogge asked if there were any further questions or discussions on the item before requesting a motion to adopt the recommendation, noting that a roll-call vote would be required for this supermajority item.
 Mr. McCord moved, seconded by Mr. Spangler to adopt the recommendation.
 Ms. Hogge called for a roll call vote.
 During the meeting, not enough votes were cast to make a determinization on the motion, necessitating a notational ballot.
 [Vote 1]